 The Weekend Series: Spud studs – five fab potato-based recipes for festive feasting

 When it comes to versatility, the potato reigns supreme as one of the most beloved and adaptable foodstuff.
 French fries, mashed potato, potato bake, roast potato, potato gems, hash browns – without potatoes our lives wouldn’t be nearly as good.
-It’s that time of year when we meet up with friends and family to celebrate the festive period, which usually entails a lot of food-centric gatherings.
+For some of us, iso living has ignited a new passion for cooking and creating – and what better ingredient to experiment with than taters?
 If you are strapped for ideas but are flush with spuds, then put them to good use with these five potato-based recipes that will be sure-fire winners at the table.

 Potato gems, potato nuggets, tater tots – no matter what you call them, we all get a little bit excited when we picture trays of golden bites of crispy potato.
 Despite a near-universal love for tater tots, no one will be impressed if you arrive for your holiday gathering with a bag of frozen gems.
 If you really want to have a tilt at some gourmet tots, make them yourself.
 It’s not that hard – just get a cheese grater and shred up some parboiled potatoes, throw in some seasonings, pop them in some hot oil and then serve.
 You’d best make a few servings as these bad boys will certainly disappear fast.